The Gabelli School Centennial Campaign

 Funding for continuous curricular and co-curricular design—informed by industry partnerships and Fordham’s alumni network—will ensure that our students achieve the most desirable, impactful postgraduate outcomes.

 A Historic Gift and Matching Gift Opportunity

-A $35 Million gift made by Mario Gabelli, BS ’65, and his wife Regina Pitaro, FCRH ’76—the largest in Fordham’s history—brings us nearly half-way to our Centennial Campaign goal.
-Gifts made to the Centennial Challenge will provide scholarships for MBA and PhD students, and will be matched dollar-for-dollar, up to $7 Million from this generous gift.
+A $35 Million gift made by Mario Gabelli, BS ’65, and his wife Regina Pitaro, FCRH ’76—the largest in Fordham’s history—brings us nearly halfway to our Centennial Campaign goal.
+New gifts and pledges for MBA and/or PhD endowed scholarships of $75,000 or more qualify for a match from Mario Gabelli and Regina Pitaro.